Charlotte metro

 Should I file a wind-damage claim before or after a roofer inspects?

 Inspect first.
-A free post-storm inspection from a licensed Charlotte roofer gives you a written scope of damage with photos.
+A post-storm inspection from a licensed Charlotte roofer gives you a written scope of damage with photos.
 Filing a claim that gets denied still records on your CLUE database for seven years.
 North Carolina and South Carolina both have notice windows that vary by carrier; file as fast as you reasonably can after the inspection.

 Neighborhoods served